Braves vs. Phillies Prediction, Odds, Pick, How To Watch

-It is an NL East showdown as the Atlanta Braves travel to play the Philadelphia Phillies.
+The Atlanta Braves took game one of this NL East series with the Philadelphia Phillies.
 It is now time to continue our MLB odds series with a Braves-Phillies prediction, pick, and how-to-watch

-The Braves enter the contest off a four-game sweep of the Colorado Rockies, including a win after an awkward Father's Day celebration.
-They have now won six straight games and the offense is humming.
-In those games, the Braves scored 56 runs.
-The Braves have won 13 of their last 15 games and now sit at 46-26 for the season.
-Not only does that lead the division, but it is also the best record in the National League and second-best in the majors behind the Tampa Bay Rays.

-Meanwhile, the Phillies also come in off a sweep of an opponent.
-Over the weekend the Phillies swept the Oakland Athletics in three games.
-They have also won six in a row and have won have also won 13 of their last 15 games.
-They sit at 38-34 on the season, currently eight games behind the Braves and in third place in their division.
+The Braves have now won seven straight games.
+Spencer Strider was great again in the win.
+He went six innings and gave up just one run while striking out nine batters.
+Strider has now struck out 300 batters in just 35 starts, joining Dwight Gooden as the only other pitcher in history to do that.
+Matt Olson and Austin Riley added home runs in the game to help lead the Braves to a 4-2 victory.
+The Phillies' offense struggled when they had opportunities.
+They had 11 hits last night but went just 1-12 with runners in scoring position.

 Here are the Braves-Phillies MLB odds, courtesy of FanDuel.